Zoom HD8 and HD16

 Zoom HD8 and HD16 are digital multitrack recording devices manufactured by Zoom Corporation.
-HD8 and HD16 were presented at Winter NAMM 2007 as the successor of MRS-1608.
+HD8 and HD16 were presented at the Winter NAMM Show in 2007 as the successor of MRS-1608.
 The HD8 and HD16 models have been discontinued in December 2009.

 Differences between HD8 and HD16

 HD8 and HD16 have similar technical characteristics.
 The main differences between the models are: